 Disqualification and Campaign Contributions: Government Code section 84308 disqualifies certain appointed board members and commissioners from participating in governmental decisions affecting campaign contributors (including the parent, subsidiary, or affiliate of a campaign contributor) who have given more than \$250 within 12 months before the decision.
-Section 84308 applies to proceedings on licenses, permits, and other entitlements for use pending before certain state and local agencies, boards, and commissions.
+Section 84308 applies to proceedings on licenses, permits, and other entitlements for use pending before

+Contributions from affiliated committees are aggregated for purposes of the limits on contributions to state candidates.
+(See certain state and local agencies, boards, and commissions.
 In addition, the official is prohibited from accepting or soliciting contributions of \$250 or more from the parties and other participants during the proceeding.
 Contact the FPPC for more information.